GPflow/GPflowOpt/doc/source/intro.rst

 2. Install package

+A straightforward way to install GPflowOpt including all of its dependencies:

+``pip install . --process-dependency-links``

+3. Development

 GPflowOpt is a pure python library so you could just add it to your python path.
 We use

 ``pip  install -e . --process-dependency-links``

-A straightforward way to install GPflowOpt including all of its dependencies:

-``pip install . --process-dependency-links``

-3. Testing and documentation
+4. Testing and documentation

 The tests require some additional dependencies that need to be installed first with ``pip install -e .[test]``.
 Afterwards the tests can be run with ``python setup.py test``.